 by Ian Strange – Originally published in Art Monthly Magazine, November issue, 2017

-ISLAND is a body of work I started in the USA in 2015 and presented in my recent solo exhibition at the Fremantle Arts Centre.
-The exhibition is anchored by three new large photographic works documenting interventions directly undertaken on foreclosed homes through Ohio’s ‘rust-belt’ region as well as research and work created in Detroit and New York between 2015 and 2017.
-The exhibition presents artefacts retrieved from inside the homes; found photographs, research, sound works, the reconstructed section of a now demolished home, as well as drawings created in development of the work.
+ISLAND is a body of work I started in the USA in 2015 and presented in my recent solo exhibitions at the Fremantle Arts Centre, Australia and with Standard Practice in New York.
+The exhibitions are anchored by three new large photographic works documenting interventions directly undertaken on foreclosed homes through Ohio’s ‘rust-belt’ region as well as research and work created in Detroit and New York between 2015 and 2017.
+The exhibition presents artefacts retrieved from inside the homes; found photographs, research, sound works, the reconstructed sections of now demolished homes, as well as drawings created in development of the work.

 ISLAND aims to create a poetic connection between the specificity of each GFC affected home and the larger themes they have come to represent.
 Looking at the icon of the house as a deeply vulnerable object and personal vessel for memory, identity and aspiration.
 ISLAND reflects on the home through the metaphor of the desert island; a place of simultaneous refuge and entrapment.
 Beyond the context of economic foreclosures, the works touch on a wider idea of suburban isolation and angst.
 The use of text such as ‘SOS’ directly reference historical instances of entrapment and rescue; letters written in the sand of an island, on the roofs of nail houses in China or on homes following Hurricane Katrina.
 By presenting these large scale works alongside research and intimate artefacts found inside the homes is intended to transgress notions of scale and interplay the monumental with the intimate and intangible.

 In its approach and presentation, it is a body of work I have been building to for the past 8 years.